RaviTambade/ngnihilenttraining/notes/enterprise1.md

 > “These systems survive **10–15 years**.
 They need stability, consistency, and long-term maintenance.
 > That’s where Angular shines.”

-Rohan nodded — still confused.
+Sarthak nodded — still confused.

 ## **Scene 3: Angular Is Like a Fully Built House**

-Meena drew two boxes:
+Kajal drew two boxes:

 * **Box A:** A house with walls, roof, wiring, plumbing already built.
 * **Box B:** A plot of land with only electricity and water connection.